survivejs/site/README.md

 ## License

-The site source is available under [CC BY-NC-ND license](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).
+The site content is available under [CC BY-NC-ND license](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).
 So as long as there's a proper attribution you can reuse the content.
 Ideally you would contribute your improvements back but that's not absolutely necessary.

 The site source is available under [MIT license](./LICENSE).